 Tofu should not be thought of as a food just for vegetarians — everyone can enjoy it!

-I love this Grilled Tangerine Tofu on its own as an appetizer or side dish, and you can also toss it into salads for an fantastic main course.
+I love this Grilled Tofu with Tangerine on its own as an appetizer or side dish, and you can also toss it into salads for an fantastic main course.